wrandelshofer/UuidNCName/README.md

 An <a id="UUID"/>`UUID` is a 128-bit unsigned integer in big-endian order.<br>

 `UUID`s are structured into fields.
 The field layout depends on the version and variant of a `UUID`.
-For the purpose of the NCName formats, we overlay the following fields over the `UUID`.
+For the purpose of formatting, we overlay the following fields over the `UUID`.

        0                   1                   2                   3